xaya/xaya_tutorials/XAYA Electron Help/Navigation.md

 with a shorter version (true).
 * **Median Time:** Just the time.
 It updates periodically, and not in real time.

-### Versions
+### Version

-The versions area displays the current XAYA Electron wallet version and the current XAYA daemon version.
+The version area displays the current XAYA Electron wallet version and the current XAYA daemon version.

 ![versions-area](img/versions-area.png)